rooklift/nibbler/README.md

 We try to be considerate and not use too much CPU for mundane tasks like drawing the PVs, arrows, highlights, *et cetera*; however if you want a snappier-feeling GUI, reduce the `config.json` option `update_delay` (default 170) to something low like 25 (this is the number of milliseconds between redraws).

 Leela running out of RAM can be a problem if searches go on too long.
-You might like to add a `RamLimitMb` to the UCI options part of your config file.
+You might like to add a `RamLimitMb` to the options part of your `config.json` file.
 See [here](https://github.com/LeelaChessZero/lc0/wiki/Lc0-options) for info about that and other UCI options.

 # Thanks